Running injuries can affect anyone, from experienced runners who push themselves hard, to beginners whose muscles are not used to running.

 It's important to buy the correct running shoes, and it's best to go to a running shop to get fitted.
 But you do not have to spend a lot of money.

-According to Andy, expensive shoes are not necessarily better.
-"The most expensive shoes may just be more durable and lightweight, so are suitable for people running long distances.
-All running shoe brands make cheaper versions that are suitable for beginners."
+Expensive shoes may just be more durable and lightweight, so more suitable for people running long distances.
+All running shoe brands make cheaper versions that are suitable for beginners.

 Warm up and cool down